yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/Web_Questions.md

 > - Related Reference : [Reflow 及 Repaint 是什麼？](https://ithelp.ithome.com.tw/articles/10217427), [html網頁渲染的基本過程](https://www.itread01.com/content/1546714651.html)
 <br/>

-15.1 How To Optimize Render Web Page?
+:white_check_mark: 15.1 How To Optimize Render Web Page?
 > - Combine multiple operations to one time.
-> - Modify element's style by change class name is better than change the style by css-in-js.
+> - Modify element's style by change class name instead of changeing the style by css-in-js.
 > - Set the position to absolute or fixed to the element needs to reflow multiple times, the element will escape from document flow to prevent affect other elements.
 > - ...
 <br/>

-16. What Is The Async And Defer In Script Tag?
+:white_check_mark: 16.
+What Is The Async And Defer In Script Tag?
 > - Async : continue loading other documents when loading script, recommended use in single independent scripts such as ga, advertisement, etc.
-> - Defer : load script after loading other documents, recommended use in every scripts.
+> - Defer : load script after finishing loading other documents, recommended use in every scripts.
 > - Async + Defer : load script asynchronous after loading other documents.
 > - Related Reference : [script tag 加上 async & defer 的功能及差異？](https://ithelp.ithome.com.tw/articles/10216858), [script 的新增屬性 defer, async](http://n.sfs.tw/content/index/10323)
 <br/>